JAndrassy/Regulator/README.md

 * PowerPilot.ino - heater regulation with AC phase cutting to exactly consume the excess solar electricity calculated from SunSpec data.
 * ManualRun.ino - unregulated timed heating, activated with a button or from a remote monitoring
 * ElSens.ino - functions around the electricity sensor: checking expected consumption of the pump and heating and detecting disconnection by the heater's thermostat
-* ValvesBack.ino - handles turning valves back to the main heating system, if temperature sensor detects warming of the second heating circuit
+* ValvesBack.ino - handles turning valves back to the main heating system, if EMS-ESP reports that the main heating is active
 * TriacLib.h - AC dimmer module control

 ### Front panel